 Celebrate Halloween in Chicago with these spooky, spectacular, and supernatural events.
 The city is packed with haunted happenings each October, from frightening to family friendly.
-Celebrate the spookiest time of year with nighttime parades, trick or treating, ghost tours, Day of the Dead celebrations, and beyond.
+Celebrate the spookiest time of year with haunted houses, spooky movies, ghost tours, pumpkin picking, and beyond.

 Here’s a few of the best things to do for Halloween in Chicago.

 Congress Plaza Hotel, Lincoln Park Zoo, the former site of H.H.
 Holmes’ Murder Castle — these are just a few of most (allegedly) haunted sites in Chicago.
 Decide for yourself on these haunted and ghost tours of the city:

 - Chicago Ghost Tour with Free Tours by Foot

 - Leopold and Loeb virtual true crime tour by Chicago History Museum

 - Chicago Ghost Tour Pub Crawl by Nightly Spirits

 - Virtual Haunted History Tours with Lincoln Park Zoo